cta-observatory/ctapipe/docs/getting_started/index.rst

 ------------------------------------------
-If you are a member of CTA (Consortium or Observatory), or otherwise a regular contributor to ctapipe, the maintainers can give you access too the main repository at ``cta-observatory/ctapipe``.
+If you are a member of CTA (Consortium or Observatory), or otherwise a regular contributor to ctapipe, the maintainers can give you access to the main repository at ``cta-observatory/ctapipe``.
-Working directly in the main repository has two main advantages over working using a personal fork:
+Working directly in the main repository has two main advantages over using a personal fork:

 - No need for synchronisation between the fork and the main repository
 - Easier collaboration on the same branch with other developers